knurling-rs/defmt/book/src/setup.md

 > Note :
 > If you intend on linking your project as a **static library** the linkerscript contents should be applied to the final binary.
-> Applying `defmt.x` to the static lib has no effect.
+> Adding the `-C link-arg=` option to static libraries has no effect because they are only archived, not linked.

 ### `#[global_logger]`